likexian/whois/README.md

 # whois.go

-whois-go is a simple Go module for domain whois info query.
+whois-go is a simple Go module for domain and ip whois info query.

 [![Build Status](https://secure.travis-ci.org/likexian/whois-go.png)](https://secure.travis-ci.org/likexian/whois-go)

 ## Overview

-whois.go: A golang module for domain whois query.
+whois.go: A golang module for domain and ip whois query.

-whois: A golang cli command for domain whois query.
+whois: A golang cli command for domain and ip whois query.

-*Works for most domain extensions most of the time.*
+*Works for most domain extensions and most ip most of the time.*

 ## Installation